Accenture/mercury/guides/CHAPTER-6.md

 # Spring Boot version 3

-The `rest-spring-3` subproject is the pre-configured Spring Boot library.
+The `rest-spring-3` subproject is a pre-configured Spring Boot 3 library.

-There are 2 differences from the `rest-spring` library:

-1. Spring WebFlux is added - you can use Flux and Mono with the platform-core
-2. JAX-RS is removed
+In "rest-spring-3", Spring WebFlux replaces JAX-RS as the asynchronous HTTP servlet engine.

 <br/>